terraform-provider-openstack/terraform-provider-openstack/website/docs/r/containerinfra_cluster_v1.html.markdown

 * `labels` - (Optional) The list of key value pairs representing additional properties of the cluster.
 Changing this creates a new cluster.

+* `merge_labels` - (Optional) Indicates whether the provided labels should be merged with cluster template labels.
+Changing this creates a new cluster.

 * `master_count` - (Optional) The number of master nodes for the cluster.
     Changing this creates a new cluster.